sivaShilpa/Vichat_Project3/README.md

 ## F. Next Steps
 ```
-As a user I want to be able to remove a friend

 As a user I would like to be able to private message my friends
 ```